brajeshwar/brajeshwar.github.io/_posts/2004/2004-12-17-crystal-gazing-with-flash.md

----
-layout: post
-title: Crystal gazing with Flash
+# Crystal gazing with Flash
----

 Nice use of Flash Video, [Ask Crystal](http://www.ask-crystal.com/); ask something and get it answered.
 You can repeat the same question and still get different answers.
 The application is intelligently executed with load queue management of the swf videos.